On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: Introduction

-\emph{Acknowledgements.} Andrea Cattaneo is supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX- 0007) operated by the French National Research Agency (ANR) and is member of GNSAGA of INdAM.
-Andrea Catteneo would also like to thank the School of Mathematical Sciences at Shanghai Jiao Tong University for the kind hospitality during September 2018, where the core of this work was established. \\
+Andrea Cattaneo is a member of GNSAGA of INdAM.
+He would also like to thank the School of Mathematical Sciences at Shanghai Jiao Tong University for the kind hospitality during September 2018, where the ideas leading to this work were first established.